 Suitability of the FIDIC Rainbow Suite of Contracts

 The use of FIDIDC forms of Contract raises questions.
-In particular there seems to be doubt as to whether the current forms of contratc fit in taht FIDIC in itself has allegedly identifeid a Need to publish a contratc form with regard to renewable energy projects.
-According to reports a new FIDIC Task Group is about to become established.
+In particular there seems to be doubt as to whether the current forms of contract fit in that FIDIC in itself has allegedly identified a need to publish a contract form with regard to renewable energy projects.
+Notwithstanding some reports (see Annual Report 201/2019) the new FIDIC Task Group 14 did not yet publish Special Conditions to the Yellow Book.

 Preparation of Tender Documents